What Is Addiction? Definition, Types, and Stages

 Psychological Effects:

-It’s important to note that the specific effects of addiction can vary depending on the substance or behavior involved, individual differences, and the duration and severity of the addiction.
+The specific effects of addiction can vary based on the substance, individual differences, and the addiction’s duration and severity.

 How Can Addiction Be Treated?